qingyou97/val_edge_map/README.md

-This is the link to my and Li Zhe's goals for next week.
-I have already made the necessary modifications.
+Based on the learned strategy, prune the model and record the experimental results.